starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 {: .tip }
 > If you've installed the game via our [LUG Helper](Tips-and-Tricks.md#how-to-run-the-lug-helper), these settings are pre-configured for you.

-- Which will work best depends on your specific hardware.
-You may experiment with the following:
 - If these environment variables are set, Wine will automatically choose the best option between esync or fsync.
   ```
   export WINEESYNC=1
   export WINEFSYNC=1
   ```
-- NTSync requires kernel 6.14+ and a wine 10.16 or newer which can be easily [installed](Tips-and-Tricks#how-to-add-a-wine-runner) using the LUG Helper.
+- `NTSync` requires kernel 6.14+ and a wine 10.16 or newer which can be easily [installed](Tips-and-Tricks#how-to-add-a-wine-runner) using the LUG Helper.
 No additional environment variables are needed.

 ## Nvidia Cache